Two Seniors Swindled Out Of $400k In Gold

 After floating a series of false explanations, Patel was arrested for grand theft, a felony, and transported to police headquarters.
 While in custody, Patel confessed to his role in the fraud scheme, saying he has been paid by “someone he knows as ‘Rocky’” to pick up packages and then deliver them to drop-off points.
 He claimed to have worked since May with “Rocky,” who pays for his travel, rental cars, and hotel stays.

 Patel, who claimed he had only done six jobs for “Rocky,” gave cops access to his WhatsApp account, which showed he had been sent “all over the country” by “Rocky.”
-His phone showed that, earlier Thursday, he was directed to do a gold “pickup” from a 77-year-old Florida woman.
+His phone showed that, earlier Thursday, he was directed to do a gold “pickup” from a 77-year-old woman in neighboring Fort Pierce.

 Evidence in Patel’s phone showed that he was the driver who picked up the two gold bars from the Jensen Beach victim in late-May.